 Prolonged or severe shoulder pain can indicate a shoulder injury or a degenerative condition affecting the joint.
-If you have shoulder pain, William Ashford, MD, at Ashford Orthopedic Specialists in Athens, Georgia, prioritizes your diagnosis, treatment, and recovery with shoulder arthroscopy, a type of minimally invasive surgery.
+If you have shoulder pain, William Ashford, MD, at Ashford Orthopedic Specialists in Athens and Loganville, Georgia, prioritizes your diagnosis, treatment, and recovery with shoulder arthroscopy, a type of minimally invasive surgery.
 From your first visit onward, you’ll have direct access to Dr. Ashford.
 To schedule a shoulder arthroscopy consultation, call the office or book an appointment online today.

 Shoulder arthroscopy is one of several minimally invasive orthopedic surgeries available at Ashford Orthopedic Specialists.
 Like other forms of arthroscopy, shoulder arthroscopy is both a technique to diagnose issues and repair damages within the joint.